 - you can employ physical security, such as guards or security cameras to protect your business, safe, or closed archives

-- you can enhance digital security by using passwords and end-to-end encryption
+- you can limit electronic access by improving digital security, for instance by using passwords and end-to-end encryption

-- you can make explicit arrangements with employees through competition clauses, confidentiality declarations in contracts and labour protocols
+- you can make explicit arrangements with employees through non-compete clauses, confidentiality declarations in contracts and labour protocols

-- you can make explicit arrangements with business partners through confidentiality agreements
+- you can make explicit arrangements with business partners through confidentiality or non-disclosure agreements

 What to do in case of a breach?